deG3nt3lm4n/web-sprint-challenge-advanced-state-management/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.

 _You have **three hours** to complete this challenge.
 Plan your time accordingly._

 ## Introduction

 In this challenge, you are to build a Smurfs village database utilizing Redux as your state management system.
-Build this challenge from the ground up using what you have learned about state management.
+Build this challenge from the ground up using what you have learned about state management

 ### Commits